makks129/learning/Kubernetes/cli_kubectl.md

 		--overrides '{}' 								fields to override in created object (in json inside {}) --dry-run=client -o yaml						displays command in YAML to stdout (could be writte to a file)

+	exec 												run command in pod's container
+		-it												attach terminal process to a container (if command is a shell) -c [containerName]			 					in a specific container in a pod

 	expose
 		pod [podName]
 			--port=[port]								creates a service to expose a port of a Pod